link-society/kubirds-website/content/docs/concepts/inhibitor/_index.md

 +++
 title = "Inhibitor"
-description = "Kubernetes resource description" weight = 3
+description = "Kubernetes resource description" weight = 4
 layout = "chapter"
 +++

-An `Inhibitor` resource defines a regular period of time when units execution must be skipped:
+An `Inhibitor` describes when the execution of a `Unit` should be skipped.

+Example:

 ```yaml
 ---